Stoneridge Shopping Center: History

 Plans to renovate and expand the property were announced in 2005, calling for the construction of a new, smaller Nordstrom store and the addition of new shops, restaurants, and a cinema within the existing Nordstrom building's footprint.
 The only portion of the plans to materialize were the addition of two restaurants outside the mall - The Cheesecake Factory and P. F. Chang's China Bistro, both of which opened in 2006.

+The dawn of the early 2020s saw several storied traditional department store retailers update its brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years in addition to the COVID pandemic.

-On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
+On October 15, 2018, it was announced Sears would shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.
 The department store shuttered in January 2019, paving the way for a planned redevelopment.

-On May 7, 2020, it was announced that Nordstrom would not be reopening its store at Stoneridge as part of a plan to close 16 locations due to declining sales.
-This will leave JCPenney and Macy's as the only anchors left.
+On May 7, 2020, Nordstrom, which also maintains several additional outposts in the region, announced plans to shutter along with several additional locations as a direct result of pulling back because of the COVID-19 pandemic.

+Simon, the mall development firm, has been in the early stages of a future enhanced development which is to include both the previous Sears and Nordstrom outposts.